 What is the CBP One app?

 CBP One is a U.S. government app for smartphones that offers limited appointment slots for people to request asylum at ports of entry.
-Many people seeking safety face months-long waits to secure an appointment.
-The app is available in only three languages and, given these limitations, people who don’t speak these languages, have disabilities or lack smartphones may be unable to access the app and exercise their legal right to seek safety.
+While the Biden administration has increased processing at ports of entry, many people seeking safety face months-long waits to secure an appointment.
+The app is available in only three languages.
+Given these limitations, people who don’t speak the relevant languages, have disabilities or lack smartphones may struggle to access the app and exercise their legal right to seek safety.

 The IRC welcomes the U.S. government’s decision in August 2024 to allow asylum seekers to make CBP One app appointments from the Mexican states of Tabasco and Chiapas.
 However, the daily number of CBP One appointments should be expanded and processing capacity at ports of entry increased to provide asylum access while restrictive policies in the U.S. continue to limit refugee protections.